 “I was very surprised,” Greer said.
 “It really wasn’t something that I had at all in my brain.
 I wasn’t in a big hurry to have a mammogram because I just turned 40 and cancer wasn’t something that I was concerned with.”

-Because Greer’s surgery confirmed cancer was present in at least one lymph node, she was eligible for a clinical trial at Ellis Fischel.
+Because Greer’s surgery confirmed breast cancer was present in at least one lymph node, she was eligible for a clinical trial at Ellis Fischel.
 When her doctor asked her to participate, Greer didn’t hesitate.